jcorbino/mole/README.md

 MOLE is a high-quality (C++ & MATLAB/Octave) library that implements high-order mimetic operators to solve partial differential equations.
 It provides discrete analogs of the most common vector calculus operators:
-Gradient, Divergence, Laplacian, Bilaplacian and Curl.
+Gradient, Divergence, Laplacian, Bilaplacian, and Curl.
 These operators (highly sparse matrices) act on staggered grids (uniform, non-uniform, curvilinear) and satisfy local and global conservation laws.

-Mathematics are based on the work of [Corbino and Castillo, 2020](https://doi.org/10.1016/j.cam.2019.06.042).
+Mathematics is based on the work of [Corbino and Castillo, 2020](https://doi.org/10.1016/j.cam.2019.06.042).
-However, the user may find useful previous publications, such as [Castillo and Grone, 2003](https://doi.org/10.1137/S0895479801398025), in which similar operators were derived using a matrix analysis approach.
+However, the user may find helpful previous publications, such as [Castillo and Grone, 2003](https://doi.org/10.1137/S0895479801398025), in which similar operators were derived using a matrix analysis approach.

 2: Licensing
 ------------

-MOLE is distributed under a GNU General Public License, please refer to the _LICENSE_ file for more details.
+MOLE is distributed under a GNU General Public License; please refer to the _LICENSE_ file for more details.